 For a simple search by attributes on only one column the Look for field can be used.
 Select the field (column) from which the search should be performed from the dropdown menu and hit the Search button.
-For more complex searches use the Advanced search, which will lauch the Search Query Builder described in Section 5.7.
+The number of matching rows will appear in the status bar.
+For more complex searches use the Advanced search ..., which will lauch the Search Query Builder described in Section 5.6.